Japan

 The Japanese Institute of Certified Public Accountants (JICPA)

-Under the oversight of the Financial Services Agency (FSA) and the Certified Public Accountants and Auditing Oversight Board—an agency that is part of the FSA—the JICPA is authorized to carry out the following regulatory activities: (i) uphold the professional ethics of members by developing the code of ethics for accountancy profession and promoting compliance with the code; (ii) design and implement measures to improve the quality of services provided by members through organizing seminars and research projects; (iii) research on the theories and the practices of auditing, accounting, and other related fields of professional services in order to promote the implementation of auditing and accounting standards, and to establish auditing and accounting systems; (iv) design and implement quality assurance reviews; (v) support members by providing necessary assistance through consulting with the members and providing materials; (vi) conducting investigative and disciplinary proceedings; (vii) design and implement measures for the education and training of CPAs; and (viii) perform administrative works for the registration of members.
+Under the oversight of the Financial Services Agency (FSA) and the Certified Public Accountants and Auditing Oversight Board (CPAAOB)—an agency that is part of the FSA—JICPA is authorized to carry out the following regulatory activities: (i) uphold the professional ethics of members by developing the code of ethics for accountancy profession and promoting compliance with the code; (ii) design and implement measures to improve the quality of services provided by members through organizing seminars and research projects; (iii) research on the theories and the practices of auditing, accounting, and other related fields of professional services in order to promote the implementation of auditing and accounting standards, and to establish auditing and accounting systems; (iv) design and implement quality control reviews; (v) support members by providing necessary assistance through consulting with the members and providing materials; (vi) conducting investigative and disciplinary proceedings; (vii) design and implement measures for the education and training of CPAs; and (viii) perform administrative works for the registration of members.

 • Projects or Other Information